+34 620 10 75 37info@nanbiosis.com

 Read More

 Laser-scanning confocal microscopy is a very popular technique that uses a combination of laser illumination and a “pinhole” mask to ensure that only fluorescence from the focal plane reaches the detector.
-This avoids the characteristic blur typical of conventional fluorescence microscopy and allows images to captured as detailed optical slices and then used to build up rich 3D models.
-Confocal microscopy is one of the most versatile techniques available in a optical microscopy.
-The Advanced Fluorescence Service offers two extremely well specified Leica SP5 confocal microscopes.
-Their features include HyD hybrid detectors for the best possible sensitivity, as well as full environmental control for live cells and high-speed resonant scanning.
+This avoids the characteristic blur typical of conventional fluorescence microscopy and allows images to captured as detailed optical slices that can be used to build up rich 3D models.
+Confocal microscopy is one of the most versatile and widely used techniques in optical microscopy.
+We offer Leica SP5 confocal microscopes featuring HyD hybrid detectors for the best possible sensitivity, as well as full environmental control for live cells and high-speed resonant scanning.

 Read More